Last updated: 28 April 2026

 Reasonable, proportionate and transparent hospitality or business gifts may sometimes be appropriate to build legitimate business relationships.
 However:

-Gifts and hospitality must never be offered or accepted with the intention of improperly influencing a decision or securing an improper advantage.
+gifts and hospitality must never be offered or accepted with the intention of improperly influencing a decision;

-Gifts and hospitality should be modest, infrequent and appropriate to the context and relationship.
+gifts and hospitality should be modest, infrequent and appropriate to the context;

-Cash or cash-equivalent gifts (such as vouchers) must not be offered or accepted.
+cash or cash-equivalent gifts should not be offered or accepted;

-Any hospitality offered in connection with public officials or public-sector procurement must be treated with extra caution and may require prior approval.
+hospitality connected with public officials, regulated entities or public-sector procurement must be treated with particular caution; and

-Where there is any doubt, the safest course is to decline or seek guidance.
+Where there is any doubt, the safest course is to decline the gift or hospitality, or seek guidance before accepting or offering it.

-Bribery and corruption risks often arise through third parties.
-When we engage agents, intermediaries, suppliers or partners who may act on our behalf, we will:
+Bribery and corruption risks can arise through third parties.
+When we engage freelancers, suppliers, agents, intermediaries or production partners, we will take proportionate steps to understand:

 7. Political and charitable activity